 Make the most of technology

 Without technology, remote working as we know it wouldn’t exist.
-While the technology already existed before remote work became more common for many industries, companies are now embracing tech and using every resource available as we adjust to remote work.
+While the technology already existed before remote work became more common for many industries, companies are now embracing tech and using every resource available as we adjust to remote and hybrid work environments.

-It’s more important than ever to help new employees feel engaged, so use a range of programs and apps to suit your business.
+It’s more important than ever to help new employees feel engaged and connected to their new teams, so use a range of programs and apps to suit your business.
 This list of tech tools to help your team work remotely is a good place to start.

 “We use Google Meets so our new employees engage with their onboarding group, colleagues and manager face-to-face virtually from the get-go,” Stewart says.